 A good ticket management system should have a streamlined process for reassigning or escalating tickets and allow other members to be involved in the resolution of the ticket if needed.
 Multiple tickets that share a common root cause should be grouped together for faster resolution of future tickets with a similar issue.

-Service desk systems like TeamHeadquarters have a queue dashboard that gives the Queue Manager instantaneous feedback on what’s occurring across all queues he or she is managing.
+Service desk systems like TeamHeadquarters have a help desk dashboard that gives the Support Manager instantaneous feedback on what’s occurring across all help desk queues he or she is managing.

 With the TeamHeadquarters Dashboard, you will have a graphical interface that shows multiple “channels” dialed into specific data.
 This includes tickets, problems, time entries, ticket volumes by product and location.
 Clicking on any data element on the My Queues Dashboard connects you immediately to that item or filtered list.